iinus/EthicalHacking-TTM4536/blackhatpy/README.md

-# Summary
+# Summary Ethical Hacking TTM4536
+This summary is written in relation to the exam in **TTM4536**.
+So I extracted the stuff the professor cares about the most + a bit DuckDuckGoing.

-_Black Hat Python_ was published by Justin Seitz in 2014.
+The book: _Black Hat Python_ was published by Justin Seitz in 2014.
 The book is about writing network sniffers, manipulating packets, infecting virtual machines, creating stealthy trojans, and more.
 Unfortunately, it is written in Python 2.7 (but I wrote a couple of them in py 3 without problem).
-This summary is written in relation to the exam in **TTM4536**.
-So I extracted the stuff the professor cares about the most + a bit DuckDuckGoing.

 #### Content
 1. [ Chapter 1](#chap1)